h2oai/residuals-vis/residuals/vis/tasks.md

 DONE + on enter, animate points from the 0 baseline to give intuition about error **@ivy** DONE + on switch between models animate points in place **@ivy**

+## boxplots
 DONE + find example boxplot to iterate on
 DONE + convert example boxplot to es2015
-+ convert example boxplot to d3 v4
+DONE + convert example boxplot to d3 v4
+DONE ? exploding box plots
+DONE + draw boxplots for one categorical variable
+DONE + drive circle opacity for boxplot from configuration DONE + ensure that the circle opacity for all plots on the residuals vis page is the same - set from common configuration

-+ draw box and whisker plots for categorical variables
++ draw boxplots  for all categorical variables
 + improve tooltips for independent variables
 + abstract color palettes into config from scatterplot.js and d3ExplodingBoxplot.js
-+ drive circle opacity for boxplot from configuration
++ drive boxplot y-axis ticks with configuration
-+ ensure that the circle opacity for all plots on the residuals vis page is the same

 ## classification
 + identify three good classification datasets